sayedrakib/signe-angular-17/README.md

+# Signe App for searching the shelf location of an item
-# Signe Project using Angular4, clarity-seed and clarity design datagrid
+ Angular4, clarity-seed and clarity design datagrid

 -- -- -- -- -- --
-- install the project's dependencies npm install
+- npm install

-- starts the application in dev mode and watches your files for livereload ng serve
+- ng serve

-- dev build
-ng build

-- prod build
+- ng build

-ng build --prod
+- ng build --prod